 Only 25 per cent more expensive than a conventional roof, the new living roof provides improved thermal resistance, reduces urban heat-island effect and limits storm water runoff.
 It also helps soundproof the building as the soil helps to block lower frequencies while the plants block higher frequencies, which creates an improved experience for building occupants.

 The roof will retain and evaporate at least 50 per cent of the rainwater that falls onto it, acting as a treatment method that will improve the quality of the water that goes back into Lake Ontario.
 In addition, during the roof’s construction, 85 per cent of the waste produced by the project was reused or recycled, including metal flashings, plastic ramps and old roof pavers.

-Although still under construction, Waterloo will soon be home to one of Canada’s most energy-efficient office buildings.
-The Cora Group, a developer and manager of premier office space, is building evolv1 with a vision of developing a highly sustainable and financially viable office building that lands LEED Platinum certification.
+Waterloo is home to one of Canada’s most energy-efficient office buildings.
+The Cora Group, a developer and manager of premier office space, built evolv1 with a vision of developing a highly sustainable and financially viable office building that lands LEED Platinum certification.

-“We have succeeded in creating a better building and have delivered it at market rents,” says Adrian Conrad, COO of The Cora Group.
-“It’s turning out to be everything we [Cora Group and the original concept team] hoped it would be.”
+“We have succeeded in creating a better building and have delivered it at market rents.” says Adrian Conrad, COO of The Cora Group.

 To increase their chances of meeting the requirements, architects and designers have incorporated a three-storey living wall, a floating staircase surrounded by natural wood, an innovative geothermal system, a 700k-W photovoltaic array (power generating unit), dimmable LED lighting, a solar wall and triple-pane windows.
 The concept for this space is to facilitate harmony between people and the environment, and this concept comes through in the design and sensibility of this unique space.